Students have the ability to study abroad through these programs:

 Work-study funds will be automatically converted into additional loan eligibility.

-You can find information about EAP scholarships on the UCEAP website and EAP website.
+You can find information about EAP scholarships on the UCOP EAP website and UCSB EAP website.

 EAP students are strongly encouraged to designate a relative or other responsible party to act on their behalf by completing the following two forms: